zhutoutoutousan/A-study-note-as-a-beginner/self/overall.md

 *You need a sentence to deflect negative thought patterns of comparing yourself to others, with a dysfunctional family doing exactly that considered.
 It needs to inject counter measures to cancel out your biological reactions so more mental energy can be guided to valuable actions*

 "Wer ein Warum hat zu leben, erträgt fast jedes Wie." ---Friedrich Nietzsche

+"Vision without execution is hallucination" --- Thomas A. Edison